Maldivian Red Crescent: Formation

 Maldivian communities were first introduced to the International Red Cross and Red Crescent Movement in the aftermath of the Indian Ocean tsunami of 2004 which brought unprecedented devastation to the countries of the region including the Maldives.

 The International Federation of Red Cross and Red Crescent Societies (IFRC) along with National Societies from numerous countries were some of the first international responders in the Maldives.
 Their assistance in the immediate relief and recovery stages of the disaster as well as long term recovery and rehabilitation projects helped numerous Maldivian communities to overcome the effects of the disaster.

 Local individuals realized the importance and the need for having Maldives’ own national society and volunteered for its establishment.
 With this in mind, the volunteers, with the support of the Government of the Maldives started the process that led to the eventual formation of the Maldivian Red Crescent.
 This group of volunteers, with assistance from IFRC and partner national societies in the Maldives at the time began formulating the necessary documentation and legal framework for the new national society.

 The Maldivian Red Crescent was officially formed with the holding of its inaugural General Assembly on 16 August 2009.

 The MRC became the 187th member of the Movement at the 18th Federation General Assembly held in Geneva on 23 November 2011, having fulfilled all the conditions necessary, to be recognized as a member.

 Legal-base

-In May 2009, the Maldivian government allowed the creation of the organization.
+In May 2009, the Maldivian Parliament allowed the creation of the organization.
 As stipulated in the law, the objectives of the national society are;